alishasrivas/Coordin8/team/m2/features.md

 ## Event Modification and Deletion

-This feature will allow the user (creator of event) to edit an existing event.
-The can modify event details like duration, location, description, and times/days.
-The user can also cancel the event (the cancellation of an event will send a notification to the invitees, informing them of the cancellation).
-This feature will also allow the user to invite additional people to the event (invitation notifications will be sent to these additional invitees).
+This feature will allow the user (creator of event) to edit or cancel an existing event.
+The can modify event details like name, description, and times/days.

-### Modify Duration
-**Size**: small

-**Points**: 1

 **Assigned to**: Noah Vo

-### Modify Description
+### Modify Event Name/Description

+This feature allows the user to modify the name and description of an event.

 **Size**: small

 **Points**: 1